Learn the important distinction between “that” vs. “which” on GMAT Sentence Correction.

 2) I avoid dogs, which appear too excited.

-The first sentence conveys that I have a problem some particular category of dogs, those dogs that happen to seem too excited.
+The first sentence conveys that I have a problem with some particular category of dogs — those dogs that seem too excited.
 Conceivably, even someone generally fond of dogs might say this about some narrow subset of dogs.
-The second sentence is a much more scathing statement: it suggests that I avoid all dogs, and the modifier acts as a judgment, almost a blanket condemnation, that I make about absolutely all dogs.
+The second sentence is a much more scathing statement: it suggests that I avoid all dogs, and the modifier acts as a judgment, almost a blanket condemnation, that I make about absolutely all dogs: they appear too excited.
 The first, containing the word “that”, is a restrictive clause, which narrows the scope from all dogs to a more specific subset.
 The second, containing the word “which”, is a non-restrictive clause, which simply adds a judgment to the whole category of dogs.
 In a choice between “that” and “which”, “that” must be used for the restrictive clause, and “which” for the non-restrictive clause.
-(BTW, lest any reader fret, outside of the foregoing hypothetical example, I really love all dogs!)
+(By the way, lest any reader fret — outside of the foregoing hypothetical example, I really love all dogs!)

 How do I pick?

 How can you tell whether a clause should be restrictive or not?
 Well, one easy trick is to state the sentence without the clause.
 A restrictive clause provides vital information, so when it is dropped, the meaning of the sentence changes.
 A non-restrictive clause may provide helpful or interesting information, but when it is dropped, there is absolutely no ambiguity about the identity of the noun, and the sentence retains the same meaning.
 In the following sentences, see whether you can tell whether the underlined clause should be restrictive or non-restrictive, and thus, whether the word “that” or “which” should be used.

 1) Mortimer can’t drive cars (that/which) have a standard transmission.

 2) My favorite bridge is the Brooklyn Bridge (that/which) spans the East River in New York City.